Glasgow University Scottish Nationalist Association: History

 GUSNA is important historically as it predated many pro-independence organisations including the Scottish National Party itself.
 It is the forerunner of the National Party of Scotland (NPS) which is itself a forerunner of the modern Scottish National Party.
 One of the three founding members of GUSNA was John MacCormick who had previously been involved in the Glasgow University Labour Club.

 GUSNA was thrown into prominence in the early 1950s when a group of its members (including Ian Hamilton who would later become a well known Queen's Counsel) took the Stone of Destiny from Westminster Abbey on Christmas Day 1950.
 This caused a huge scandal among the British establishment and it was not until April 1951 that the stone was found by the authorities.

 GUSNA has, almost since its inception, tried to play an active part in the life of Glasgow University with its members regularly being involved in the Students' Representative Council as well as regularly nominating candidates for the election of the Rectorship of the university.

 Notable GUSNA Rectorial candidates of the past have included Robert Cunninghame-Graham and John MacCormick (who with Ian Hamilton as his campaign manager was successful in being elected).
 More recent candidates have been Ian Hamilton, Alasdair Gray and Alan Bissett; with the most recent being Aamer Anwar, who was elected in 2017.

 GUSNA is affiliated to SNP Students, the student wing of the Scottish National Party, and played a leading role in its formation in the 1960s.

 Prominent former members of GUSNA have included Winnie Ewing, Neil MacCormick (son of John MacCormick), Mhairi Black, and former First Minister Nicola Sturgeon.
-The current president is Alan Rubin Castejón.
+The current president is Leonard Hockerts.

 Executive committee

-The members of the 2025–26 executive committee are:
+The members of the 2026-27 executive committee are: